madhanshiva/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 ## Explanation of Components

-1. **Microsoft Entra ID**: Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management service from Microsoft.
+1. **Microsoft Entra ID:** Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management service from Microsoft.
 It helps organizations manage user identities, control access to resources, and ensure secure authentication across various cloud-based and on-premises applications.

-2. **Management Groups**: Management Groups are a way to organize and manage your Azure subscriptions at scale.
+2. **Management Groups:** Management Groups are a way to organize and manage your Azure subscriptions at scale.
 They allow you to group multiple subscriptions together for easier management of policies, role-based access control (RBAC), and compliance across your organization.

-3. **Custom RBAC**: Role-Based Access Control refers to the ability to create tailored roles with specific permissions to meet the unique needs of your organization.
+3. **Custom RBAC:** Role-Based Access Control refers to the ability to create tailored roles with specific permissions to meet the unique needs of your organization.
 Unlike built-in roles that come with predefined permissions, custom RBAC roles allow you to define exactly what actions a user or group can perform on Azure resources.

 ## Exercise 2: Manage Governance via Azure Policy